 Let’s get back to influencers and publications.
 When someone is looking up information about cryptocurrency, he will either google it or search on a trusted source.
 Such trusted sources are CoinMarketCap, Coindoo, and Hacker Noon.

-Get users to join your community
+Get users to join your crypto community

 Have trusted publications write about you

-Now that you know where the crypto community hangs around, decide on the touchpoints you are going to use and start building your community.
+Now that you know where the community hangs around, decide on the touchpoints you are going to use and start building your crypto community.
 Renowned crypto publications are a great way to have your audience learn more about your project and join your community.